astutespruce/secas-blueprint/source_data/slr/README.md

 ### Rasterize SLR data

-SLR data polygons are rasterized to 15 meter resolution using SE Bluprint standard projection (EPSG:5070) and snapped to the Blueprint grid so that everything aligns correctly.
+SLR data polygons are rasterized to 30 meter resolution using SE Bluprint standard projection (EPSG:5070) and snapped to the Blueprint grid so that everything aligns correctly.

-Small isolated polygons and holes, less than a 15x15m pixel in area, are removed.
+Small isolated polygons and holes less than half a pixel in area are removed.

 Values are coded 0 (already inundated) - 10 feet.